 - A detailed description of how animals will be studied

 - Curriculum vitae and current affiliation of the applicant.
 For students, this information should be provided on the advisor(s) offering guidance on the project.

 - A proposed timeline, including start date and completion date

 - A description of the final product (e.g., a research paper)

 Proposals will be considered on a rolling basis.
-Research can be carried out at any time agreed upon in advance with Farm Sanctuary’s Senior Director for Strategic Initiatives (contact information below).
+Research can be carried out at any time agreed upon in advance with Farm Sanctuary’s Director of Advocacy and Policy (contact information below).

 - Grant amounts depend on the scope of the project, budget justification, and significance of the study.

 - All research must take place in an approved setting, such as a farm animal sanctuary.
 Farm Sanctuary has approved sanctuaries in Watkins Glen, New York; Orland, California; and Acton, California.
 Research settings should be ethologically and socially appropriate for the individual animal and his/her species and should not involve animals who are purchased or bred.

 - All research must be noninvasive and respect and promote the welfare interests and choices/preferences of the animals; in other words, it must be noncoercive if it involves an intervention.